HermanGareis/DataAggregatorApp/README.md

 10 - Get a list of comunes with the most first dose applied by specific province: /getComuneWithMoreOneDoseFromProvince/{siglaProvince}

 11 - Get a list of comunes with the most second dose applied by specific province: /getComuneWithMoreTwoDosesFromProvince/{siglaProvince}

+This project works in conjunction with this other repository that fetches the data from an API and sends it via a Kafka Topic: https://github.com/HermanGareis/DataExtractorApp